Chouffe/chouffe.github.com/_posts/2019-08-17-mxnet-made-simple-transfer-learning.markdown

 (def num-classes 37)
 ```

-Then we load the dataset as RecordIter.
+Then we load the dataset as a `RecordIter`.
 ```clojure
 (defonce train-iter
   (mx-io/image-record-iter